0xbythesecond/Service-Endpoints-and-Securing-Storage/README.md

 Within the Windows PowerShell ISE window, open the Script pane, then paste and run the same PowerShell script that you ran within the Remote Desktop session to the myVMPrivate Azure VM.

-  >**Note**: This time, you will receive the New-PSDrive : Access is denied error.
+  >**Note**: This time, you will receive the New-PSDrive: Access is denied error.

   >**Note**: Access is denied because the myVmPublic virtual machine is deployed in the Public subnet.
-The Public subnet does not have a service endpoint enabled for the Azure Storage.
+The Public subnet does not have a service endpoint enabled for Azure Storage.
 The storage account only allows network access from the Private subnet.

 Next, from the console pane of the Windows PowerShell ISE console, run the following to verify that the virtual machine has outbound connectivity to the internet: